Characters: Saya no Uta

 - Buxom Is Better: Fuminori is more aroused by her voluptuous physique than by Saya's more childlike body.

-- Break the Cutie: First by Omi's death, before things take a turn for horrible in the routes for the second and third endings, culminating in Kill the Cutie in both.
+- Break the Cutie: First by Fuminori brutally rejecting her, then by Omi's disappearance, before things take a turn for horrible in the routes for the second and third endings, culminating in Kill the Cutie in both.

 - Cruel and Unusual Death: Koji is turned mad at the sight of her monster form and so beats her to death with a steel pipe.